Far-left Activists Use Facebook to Plan Protest At ICE Warden's Home | Breitbart

 “You should not post personal or confidential information about others without first getting their consent,” according to Facebook’s community guidelines.
 The posting of “private phone numbers or addresses” is specifically prohibited.

 Responding to a comment request from Breitbart News, a Facebook spokeswoman said the assembly location posted by Abolish ICE Denver did not contain a private residential address and therefore did not violate the platform’s policies.
-The address appears to be a community center in a residential area.
+The address is for a community center in the warden’s neighborhood.

 “Should additional content be shared that includes private contact information, we will remove as soon as we identify it,” said the Facebook spokeswoman.